dsa-2/docs/dslinks/dslink-nodes.md

 system nodes, always require config permission

 #### stop
-an action that stop the dslink, no parameter
+an action that stop the dslink

+parameter
+* token: a hash of timestamp and private key

 #### restart
-an action that restart the dslink, no parameter
+an action that restart the dslink

+parameter
+* token: a hash of timestamp and private key